jgnewman/lyriql/README.md

-# HarkerQL
+# LyriQL

-HarkerQL is an alternative to GraphQL designed to make nested data processing easier and more intuitive.
+LyriQL (pronounced "lyrical") is an alternative to GraphQL designed to make nested data processing easier and more intuitive.

 In terms of usage it is very similar to GraphQL but it also contains a few key differences.
-This readme assumes you have never used GraphQL before and does not make comparisons between HarkerQL and GraphQL.
+This readme assumes you have never used GraphQL before and does not make comparisons between LyriQL and GraphQL.

 ## How it works

 ### Queries

-With HarkerQL, requests made from the front-end describe the shape of the data you want to return from the server, no convoluted API endpoints required!
+With LyriQL, requests made from the front-end describe the shape of the data you want to return from the server, no convoluted API endpoints required!

 For example, let's say you want to grab data for a particular user.
 In a simple case, you might write your query like this: